How To Create A To Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This function is useful if, for example, you see that to-do items you have previously deleted are still showing on your site.
+This is useful if, for example, you see that todo items you have deleted are still appearing on your site.

 You can perform the following tasks in this section:

-- Delete Tables – Delete custom database tables that you are no longer using.
+- Delete Tables – Delete any custom database tables that are no longer being used.

-Actions that you perform on the database from this screen cannot be undone.
-If you are sure that you want to perform database maintenance in this section, then remember to backup your database first.
+Any actions that you perform on the database from this screen cannot be reversed.
+If you are sure that you want to carry out database operations in this section, then we recommend backing up your database first.

-If you don’t want to do manual backups, then consider using a professional, or use backup plugins.
-You can learn more about a WordPress backup plugin that we recommend using to completely automate your WordPress site backups here:
+If you don’t want to perform site backups, then consider getting assistance from a WordPress professional, or use backup plugins.
+You can learn more about a great WordPress backup plugin that we recommend using to completely automate your WordPress site backups here:

 User Permissions

-If you have selected the Individual List type, the only configurable option applicable for this section is the View To-Do List permission …
+If you have chosen the Individual List type, the only setting applicable in this section is the View To-Do List option …

 If you are setting up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …

-By default, general capabilities for each user role are configured as follows:
+By default, general capabilities of each user role are set as follows:

 - Subscribers: Read